 She said the manufacturing numbers would turn around as Mr. Trump’s trade deals and associated investments in U.S. production take root.

-The Labor Department announced this week it would not release a complete monthly jobs report for October, citing the recent government shutdown that prevented it from collecting necessary data.
+The Labor Department announced this week that it would not release a complete monthly jobs report for October, citing the shutdown that prevented it from collecting necessary data.

 It would be the first time the department did not publish an unemployment rate.
-A government shutdown never lasted long enough to compromise the monthly jobs report.
+Previous shutdowns never lasted long enough to compromise the monthly jobs report.

 Federal employees who conduct a critical component of the jobs report, the household survey, were furloughed during the shutdown.